mala-project/malada/docs/source/usage/pipeline.md

 ```

 This feature is especially helpful given that currently, some automation features are not yet implemented in MALADA.
-The providers can also be used in standalone to perform only a specific processing step
+The providers can also be used in standalone to perform only a specific processing step.
+For this, such a provider object has to be called, and then executed via the `provide()` function.

 ```python
 params = malada.Parameters()